Voluntary Agency Network of Korea: Funding

-Political position
+Political positions

 VANK does not represent an official political position, but the organization is believed to be politically closer to a liberal-to-progressive camp than to a conservative camp one.

 In South Korea, liberals and leftists tend to show more anti-imperialist and left-wing nationalist based diplomatic views than conservatives in diplomacy involving powerful countries, including China and Japan.
 Because of this tendency, conservatives support reducing VANK's government subsidies, while liberals and leftists support increasing VANK's government subsidies.

-VANK has claimed that all of the Jiandao region is Korean territory, and that the territory was seized by the harmony of Chinese imperialism and Japanese imperialism.